-The age structure of a population affects the economy by changing the distribution of people in ages of high labour productivity relative to their consumption.
+The age structure of a population affects the economy by changing the distribution of people in ages of higher or lower labour productivity relative to their consumption.
 If the current age patterns of production and consumption persist, the age distribution will continue to favour producers in relation to consumers during the coming decades reflected in the increase of the economic support ratio3 until 2024.
 This situation represents a potential "demographic dividend" - a surplus generated by the economy that, if invested in health, education, and infrastructure, can move the economy permanently to a path of higher production, consumption and living standards.
 However, beginning in 2024, it is projected that the economic support ratio will decline steadily as the percentage of older persons in the population increases.
-This new situation will pose increasing economic challenges for Colombia.
+This new situation will pose increasing economic challenges for Brazil.

-2007: Fiscally-strongest population
+2001: Fiscally-strongest population

-Over the past decades, Colombia's demography has contributed favourably to its fiscal outlook.
-However, this situation is now changing.
-Population ageing will generate an increase in the number of beneficiaries of public programmes relative to the number of taxpayers.
+During the last decades of the past century, changes in the age structure of the population contributed positively to improve the fiscal situation of Brazil.
+However, this favourable outlook came to an end at the beginning of this century as a result of growing fiscal pressures as the number of beneficiaries of public programmes increased relative to the number of taxpayers.
 The fiscal support ratio, the ratio of taxpayers to beneficiaries, summarizes this trend4.
-This ratio reached its peak in 2007 when the age structure most strongly favoured taxpayers relative to beneficiaries.
-The fiscal support ratio is projected to decline continuously over the coming decades, falling by 10% by 2040 and dropping below 0.8 taxpayers per beneficiary around 2075, relative to a value of 1 in 2013.
-Demographic trends in the coming decades will significantly contribute to the fiscal challenges Colombia will face.
+This ratio reached its peak in 2001 when the age structure most strongly favoured taxpayers relative to beneficiaries.
+Since then the fiscal support ratio has been falling and will reach its steepest rate of decline in 2035.
+It is forecast to continue its decline until 2086 when it will level off at approximately 0.6 taxpayers for every beneficiary, relative to a value of nearly 1 in the mid -to late- 20th century when many of the public programs benefitting older persons were enacted.
+Demographic trends in the coming decades will significantly contribute to the fiscal challenges Brazil will face.